mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 57 - Versioned Functions/readme.md

 We can add automatic rules to find versioned methods with patterns.

-Like many other patters we might create an internal policy and communicate.
+Like many other patterns we might create an internal policy and communicate.

 # Tags